-Men and women can both get thrush but it’s much more common in women.
+Anyone can both get thrush but it’s much more common in people with a vagina.
 It’s estimated that three out of four women will develop it at some point in their lives.

 Symptoms of thrush for people with a vagina can include: